toggl/komposable-architecture/README.md

 Kotlin implementation of [Point-Free's The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)

 ## 🚧 Project Status
-We've been using Komposable Architecture in production for almost a year now, and we haven't encountered any major issues.
-However, the API is still subject to change at least until we reach version 1.0.
+We've been using the Komposable Architecture in production for years now, and we haven't encountered any major issues.
-We definitely want to make the setup more straightforward, and we are thinking about ways to integrate jetpack navigation as well.
+However, the API is still subject to change, at least until we reach version 1.0.
+We are working to make the setup more straightforward and are considering ways to integrate Jetpack Navigation as well.

 ## 💡 Motivations
-When the time of rewriting Toggl's mobile apps came, we decided that we would take the native approach rather than insisting on using Xamarin
+When it came time to rewrite Toggl's mobile apps, we chose a native approach instead of continuing with Xamarin.
-We quickly realized, however, that we could still share many things across the app, even if the apps didn't share a common codebase
+We quickly realized that, despite the apps not sharing a common codebase, we could still share many aspects across them.
-The idea behind using the same architecture allowed us to share specs, github issues, creates a single common language that both Android and iOS devs can use and even speeds up development of features that are already implemented in the other platform!
+Using the same architecture allowed us to share specs, GitHub issues, and create a single common language that both Android and iOS developers can use.
+This approach has even sped up the development of features already implemented on the other platform!

 We chose to use [Point-Free](https://www.pointfree.co/)'s Composable Architecture as the apps's architecture, which meant we had to set out to implement it in Kotlin.
 This repo is the result of our efforts!